duartegroup/metallicious/docs/source/tutorials.rst

 Tutorial 5: GROMACS tutorial for MD simulations of metallorganic structures from scratch
 -----------

-This tutorial will guide you in performing an MD simulation from scratch.
+This tutorial will guide you in performing an MD simulation from scratch using `GROMACS <https://www.gromacs.org/>`_.
 We will simulate a Fujita's Pd4L6 cage in water.
 The files needed for this tutorial are available `here <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial5/tutorial.zip>`_.

-Firstly, let's do the topology of the cage from *.xyz structure using metallicious:
+Firstly, create the topology (force-field parameters) files from .xyz file using *metallicious*:

 .. code-block:: python

     from metallicious import supramolecular_structure
     cage = supramolecular_structure('cage_start.pdb', metal_charges={'Pd': 2}, LJ_type='uff')
     cage.parametrize(out_coord='0_cage.pdb', out_topol='topol.top', prepare_initial_topology=True)

-Execute the program:
+Execute the script:

 .. code-block:: bash

     python script.py

-With the topology read, we will set up the system.
-Firstly, let's modify the size of the simulation box to accommodate the cage (we use 2 nm from the cage to the wall of the simulation box):
+With the topology ready, we will set up the system.
+Modify the size of the simulation box to accommodate the cage (we use 2 nm distance from the cage to the wall):

 .. code-block:: bash

     gmx editconf -f 0_cage.pdb -d 2 -o 1_box.pdb

-We solvate the system with water (we will use a 3-site water model):
+Solvate the system with water (here, we use a 3-site water model):

 .. code-block:: bash

     gmx solvate -cp 1_box.pdb -cs spc216.gro -o 2_solv.gro -p topol.top

-Now, the topology file needs to be changed.
-Open the "topol.top" file.
-Firstly, we will change the header:
+Change the topology files.
+Open the "topol.top" file and change the header:

 .. code-block:: bash